serverless/components/README.md

 After installation, use the `create --template-url` command to install a [Serverless Components Template](./templates), which contains Components as well as boilerplate code, to get you started quickly.

-Currently, only the Components in the [templates](./templates) within this repository branch support the latest Serverless Component updates.

 #### [Deploy A Serverless Express.js Application](https://github.com/serverless/components/tree/cloud/templates/express)

 ```shell